kkorboe-epfl/Pitchview-prototype/README.md

       - video_splitting_with_crop.py
     - stitching/
       - video_stitching.py
+    - test_stitching_pipeline.py
   - .env                   # *Configuration file*
   - README.md

+## Test Script

+A test script `test_stitching_pipeline.py` is provided in the scripts folder to quickly verify that the video processing pipeline is working.
+It uses a small sample video (`car001.mp4`) in `data/test_videos` and runs the full pipeline: splitting, cropping, and stitching.

 ## Environment Variables
 The pipeline uses a `.env` file to define input, output, and stitching parameters.
 This allows you to change videos, paths, or settings without modifying the Python scripts.